superduper-io/superduper/README.md

   - **Python developers** using datastores (databases/ lakes/ warehouses) who want to build AI into their applications easily.
   - **Data scientists & ML engineers** who want to develop AI models using their favourite tools, with minimum infrastructural overhead.
   - **Infrastructure engineers** who want a single scalable setup that supports both local, on-prem and cloud deployment.
+  - **Developers who use MongoDB**, for which we have strong initial support.

 ### SuperDuperDB transforms your datastore into: